 This is a collection of recipes for a group of hungry veggies!

-The main course is a beautiful mix of cinnamon, paprika and rosemary infused sweet potato wedges and carrots; crispy brussels sprouts with sweet juicy pomegranates and a little lemon; baked portobello mushrooms stuffed with coriander, basil, pine nuts, tahini and quinoa; and a deliciously sweet, creamy pea puree.
+The main course is a beautiful mix of cinnamon, paprika and rosemary-infused sweet potato wedges and carrots.
+Then we have crispy brussels sprouts with sweet juicy pomegranates and a little lemon.
+Additionally, we have baked portobello mushrooms stuffed with coriander, basil, pine nuts, tahini and quinoa; and a deliciously sweet, creamy pea puree.

 I’ve listed the ingredients and method here, but if you click on the link you will be redirected to a video where it may be easier to follow.

 For the Carrots and Sweet Potatoes:

 - 8 carrots

 - 1/2 a lemon